-Appeals: Appeals will be heard by the Vice President for College Life and Dean of Students or designee.
+Appeals: Appeals will be heard by the Vice President for College Life or designee.

 Parties wishing to appeal should submit their written appeal to the College Life Office within five (5) calendar days of receipt of the decision by the Adjudicator.
 Appeals are due by 5:00 p.m. on the fifth day following the original decision.
 The Title IX Coordinator or Title IX Deputy shall determine if the grounds for appeal were met.
-If grounds are not met, the appeal will not move forward to the Vice President for College Life and Dean of Students or their designee.
+If grounds are not met, the appeal will not move forward to the Vice President for College Life or their designee.
 Common reasons why an appeal may be rejected, or not accepted for consideration, include the following: